tsamardzic/nlp_intro/README.md

    - semantic roles
    - coreference
 - Examples of parsing levels: [CoNLL-U format for Universal Dependencies](https://universaldependencies.org/format.html)
-- Text parsing previously considered to be input to end-user tasks, but it's roles is not so clear today
+- Text parsing previously considered to be input to end-user tasks, but its role is not so clear today.
+- The only level that is still performed is tokenisation, in fact, subword tokenisation

 &nbsp;